izzergh/rumpelstiltskin/README.md

   and thus that's a dependency.
 It is designed to be extendable and customizable, but with solid defaults.

-# Caveat
-This is my first plugin, so it may do something that breaks your general setup.
-I tried to avoid that where I thought it would come up, (e.g. using `fzf#wrap` where applicable) but I probably missed something.
-Issues and PRs are welcome in that case, just please be kind!

 # Demo
 ![rumpelstiltskin_demo](https://user-images.githubusercontent.com/17604174/176318444-af4b3078-5602-4857-a1ee-b36ef88b5229.gif)